spryker-sdk/integrator-manifests/README.md

 ```

 Only released versions can be added.
 So please make sure you only add/merge recipes after their module release has been done.

+Note: If your vendor namespace is a combination (`MyCompany\MyOtherNamespace`) or alike, the backslash needs to be printed as underscore (`MyCompany_MyOtherNamespace`).
+We do not yet support this in the integrator tooling, but if you have such a use case please reach out and we can talk about fast-tracking this feature for it.